 - Extended lifespan

 - 100+ years of improvements and proven field use

 - Highest ROI and lowest operating costs (50% - 90% less expensive than other chemistries

 - Easy maintenance

 Most of the cons of flooded batteries stem from the fact that they contain free liquid that requires periodic inspection and maintenance.
 Flooded batteries can also be inadvertently damaged in forceful movement.
-Extreme climates can significantly affect the battery life due to the electrolyte solution inside the battery having the ability to evaporate or freeze.
+Extreme climates can significantly affect the battery life because the electrolyte solution inside the battery can evaporate or freeze.

 - Requires periodic inspection and maintenance.

-- Can be inadvertently damaged in forceful movement.
+- It can be inadvertently damaged in forceful movement.

-- Extreme climates may have a greater effect on battery life due to evaporation or freezing.
+- Extreme climates may have a more significant effect on battery life due to evaporation or freezing.

-With AGM and flooded batteries, it’s important to follow the manufacturer's instructions for charging and maintenance to secure optimum performance.
+With AGM and flooded batteries, following the manufacturer's instructions for charging and maintenance is essential to secure optimum performance.
 If you are careful about connection processes, charging, and a safe storing environment, you are taking the necessary steps to protect your battery investment.